 Pros of credit cards for bad credit

-- Access to credit without a security deposit
+- You have access to credit without a security deposit.

-- Build your credit score through responsible credit use
+- You can build your credit score through responsible credit use.

-- Potential to graduate to a better credit card after demonstrating responsible use
+- There’s a potential to graduate to a better credit card after demonstrating responsible use.

 Cons of credit cards for bad credit

-- A low credit limit, making it difficult to finance large purchases on your card
+- They typically have a low credit limit, making it difficult to finance large purchases on your card.

-- Potential to rack up debt if you spend more than you can pay off
+- You can rack up debt if you spend more than you can pay off each billing cycle.

 Open a store card